 Ask a friend or trusted co-worker for advice: If they think the sign-off sounds cute, it’s probably a bit too casual for most employers.
 While you don’t want to be boring, you also shouldn’t be funny in an inappropriate or offensive way.

-- a gentle indication of interest in next steps (never a demand for an interview or a declaration that you’ll call the office in the coming week)
+- Next, include a gentle interest in next steps.
+Be polite.
+You should request an interview, but never demand an interview or declare that you’ll call the office in the coming week.

-- a succinct summary of the value you can provide for the organization.
-You should conduct research about the company and position before writing your cover letter and pepper small details that reflect that information in your correspondence — including in the cover letter closing paragraph.
+- After that, add a succinct summary of the value you can provide for the organization.
+You should conduct research about the company and study the job ad before writing your cover letter.
+Use the final paragraph of your cover letter to pepper in small details that reflect that you’ve done your research.

 8 Cover Letter Closing Paragraph Templates